 Since oxygen can cause many heating system components to rust and corrode, baseboard or radiant heating applications require the use of oxygen barrier PEX, offered in grades of PEX-A and PEX-B. The 1/2-inch size is most commonly used; 3/8-, 5/8- and 3/4-inch sizes are also available.

 Also known as PEX-AL-PEX, aluminum barrier PEX is three-layer tubing that consists of a layer of PEX, a layer of aluminum, and another layer of PEX.
 Its primary benefit is that once bent, PEX-AL-PEX holds its shape and doesn’t need to be tied down every few feet.

 The aluminum layer doubles as an oxygen barrier, which in concert with its lower expansion rate, makes PEX-AL-PEX suitable for use in outdoor, warmboard, or high-temperature heating systems.

 Once you’ve determined which type of PEX tubing you need, you will need to choose the fittings.
 The easiest to use are brass push-fit fittings, which simply “bite” into the tubing.
 Though they are more expensive, SharkBite fittings require no special tools, making them ideal for smaller jobs and repair projects.
 Other types of fittings used with PEX are crimp, clamp, press and compression, any of which are less expensive but require specialized tools.

-This post has been brought to you by Supplyhouse.com.
+This article has been brought to you by SupplyHouse.com.
 Its facts and opinions are those of BobVila.com.